Yakabuff/discord-dl/README.md

 ![logo](ddl.png)

-discord-dl is a Discord Bot that can be used to archive discord channels in realtime.
+Discord-dl is an utility that can be used to archive Discord channels and guilds.

 It's safe to say that forums, the medium that has once acted as the internet's primary knowledge center, are dead.
 Communities are moving en-masse to walled off platforms like Discord that cannot be indexed by search engines and are completely inaccesible by those who are not registered users.
 As a result, it is imperative to have a way of preserving these communities so valuable content can remain openly accessible.